 While there are plenty of cosmetic dental treatments available that can bring out the natural sparkle in one’s smile, nothing can come close to the effectiveness of porcelain veneers for the perfect smile.
-When it comes shopping and asking around for a top cosmetic dentist, make sure you choose the right porcelain veneer tooth shape for your face.
+When it comes shopping and asking around for the best Beverly Hills dentist or cosmetic dentist in ca, make sure you choose the right porcelain veneer tooth shape for your face.

 The composition of the teeth is much like bone.
 Dentists look at the teeth as an extension of the skeletal system where it is connected to the bones of the jaw.
 The teeth are covered in a very tough outer layer of enamel that protects the dentin for everyday wear.
 However, bad eating habits, nutritional deficiencies, and poor oral hygiene practices can adversely affect the overall health of your teeth.
 This is where cosmetic dentistry comes in.